Cum shot: Origin and features

 Although earlier pornographic films occasionally contained footage of ejaculation, it was not until the advent of hard-core pornography in the 1970s that the stereotypical cum shot scene became a standard feature—displaying ejaculation with maximum visibility.
 The 1972 film Behind the Green Door featured a seven-minute-long sequence described by Linda Williams, professor of film studies, as "optically printed, psychedelically colored doublings of the ejaculating penis".
 Steven Ziplow's The Film Maker's Guide to Pornography (1977) states:

 Cum shot scenes may involve the female actor calling for the shot to be directed at some specific part of her body.
 Cultural analysis researcher Murat Aydemir considers this one of the three quintessential aspects of the cum shot scene, alongside the emphasis on visible ejaculation and the timing of the cum shot, which usually concludes a hard-core scene.

 As a possible alternative explanation for the rise of the cum shot in hardcore pornography, Joseph Slade, professor at Ohio University and author of Pornography and sexual representation: a reference guide notes that pornography actresses in the 1960s and 1970s did not trust birth control methods, and that more than one actress of the period told him that ejaculation inside her body was deemed inconsiderate if not rude.

 Health risks

 Transmission of disease

 Any sexual activity that involves contact with the bodily fluids of another person contains the risk of transmission of sexually transmitted diseases.
 Semen is in itself generally harmless on the skin or if swallowed.
 However, semen can be the vehicle for many sexually transmitted infections, such as HIV and hepatitis.
 The California Occupational Safety and Health Administration categorizes semen as "other potentially infectious material" or OPIM.

 Aside from other sexual activity that may have occurred prior to performing a facial, the risks incurred by the giving and receiving partner are drastically different.
 For the ejaculating partner, there is almost no risk of contracting an STD.
 For the receiving partner, the risk is higher.
-Since potentially infected semen could come into contact with broken skin or sensitive mucous membranes (eyes, lips, mouth), there is a risk of contracting an infectious disease.
+Since potentially infected semen could come into contact with broken skin or sensitive mucous membranes (e.g., eyes, lips, mouth), there is a risk of contracting an infectious disease.